yiffyrusdev/sabry/README.md

     }
 }
 ```
 ... and have "cls1" on both `h1` and `p` auto-assigned.
-Isn't this cool?
+Isn't that cool?

 So, if you're on leptos, and don't mind to take this approach, I'd highly recommend turning the *lepty-scoping* feature on: